Our Family

-There’s growing evidence to suggest that a healthy, diverse gut microbiome in adults is supported by eating around 30 different plant foods per week.
+There's growing evidence to suggest that a healthy, diverse gut microbiome in adults is supported by eating around 30 different plant foods per week.
 Don't worry, this isn't limited to just vegetables!
-Think fruits, legumes, wholegrains, nuts, seeds, herbs, spices & vegetables.
+Think fruits, legumes, wholegrains, nuts, seeds, herbs, spices and vegetables.
+Now... let's be real.
+That MAY be achievable for adults, but for children, especially those going through a very committed beige phase, it can feel completely unrealistic.

-This is one of the reasons we created Immune Protein — to help fill the nutritional gaps when variety isn’t happening consistently.
+This is one of the reasons we created Immune Protein, to help fill the nutritional gaps when variety isn't happening consistently.
 But when we do find a winning family recipe that sneaks in loads of plants and actually gets eaten?
 We share it immediately.

 Ingredients

-- 500g chicken thighs
+- 500 g chicken thighs

 - Ghee or coconut oil